LU014/AILMENT/README.md

 ---------------------

 <b>Current stage:</b> ML models had been built.
 Those models have same data preprocess steps and with determined "random_state" and "random_seed" to insure the reproducibility.
-You can easily find the data preprocess scripts in a individual folder.
-All ML models were directly using saved preprocessed data.
+You can easily find the data preprocess scripts in an individual folder.
+All ML models were directly using exported preprocessed data.

 <b>Next step:</b> Some exploration in LLMs (Large Language Models).
 Regarding this part, we're trying to collaborate with Groningen.
 We'll see how far we can reach...